Convergence Rate of Learning a Strongly Variationally Stable Equilibrium: Introduction

-A major recent interest in learning equilibria in convex games is on relaxing the requirement of monotonicity on the game structure (monotonicity of the game pseudo-gradient).
-To this end, \cite{mertikopoulos2019learning} considered the so-called (local/global) \emph{variational stability} of an equilibrium.
-While the game monotonicity implies variational stability of the equilibria, an equilibrium can be variationally stable (VS) even when the game psuedo-gradient is not monotone.
-It has been shown that the existence of a global strongly VS Nash equilibrium is sufficient for convergence of the learning algorithms proposed in \cite{bravo2018bandit,mertikopoulos2019learning} even in the absence of the monotonicity of the game pseudo-gradient.
-Relaxing from strong to mere variational stability of an equilibria, the work in \cite{gao2021second} proposed a second-order mirror descent algorithm that converges to an interior mere VS equilibrium of a convex game under exact first-order feedback, i.e. knowledge of game pseudo-gradient map.
+It has been shown that the existence of a global strongly VS Nash equilibrium is sufficient for convergence of the first-order learning algorithms proposed in \cite{bravo2018bandit,mertikopoulos2019learning}.
+Given stochastic first-order information, \cite{mertikopoulos2019learning} derived a convergence rate to the strongly VS Nash equilibrium.
+This rate was in terms of ergodic average of the sequence played actions, a weaker notion of convergence than the last iterate of the played actions derived in \cite{bravo2018bandit,tat_kam_TAC,drusvyatskiy2022improved,arxivTatKam_Feb2022}.
+Relaxing from strong to mere variational stability of an equilibria, the work in \cite{gao2021second} proposed an algorithm that converges to an interior mere VS equilibrium of a convex game under exact first-order feedback, i.e. knowledge of game pseudo-gradient, and characterized its convergence rate.
 Building on this, \cite{gao2022bandit} addressed learning of a mere VS equilibrium with zeroth-order information.

-For games with strongly VS Nash equilibria and in the case of the stochastic first-order information, but not the zeroth-order one, \cite{mertikopoulos2019learning} derived a convergence rate.
-This rate was in terms of ergodic average of the sequence played actions, rather than the desirable last iterate rates in \cite{bravo2018bandit,tat_kam_TAC,drusvyatskiy2022improved,tatarenko2022rate}.
-For merely VS interior equilibria, \cite{gao2021second} derived a convergence rate given exact first-order information.
-The problem of characterizing the convergence rate for a variationally stable equilibrium under zeroth-order feedback to the best of our knowledge was not addressed.
+However, convergence rates were not established in this work.